 “Participants feel refreshed by their time together and strengthened in their relationship with God,” said Josh Houde.
 “It's an incredible blessing to know that you're not alone in your desire to live for God.”

-As one of the organizers of “Theology on Tap,” Houde, the youth minister at Good Shepherd Parish in Saco, has helped to provide a warm, casual environment in which people, generally in their twenties and thirties, can come together to learn more about their faith and to feel valued and welcomed in the Catholic Church.
+As one of the organizers of “Theology on Tap,” Houde, the assistant director of faith formation at Good Shepherd Parish in Saco, has helped to provide a warm, casual environment in which people, generally in their twenties and thirties, can come together to learn more about their faith and to feel valued and welcomed in the Catholic Church.

 Held once a month at a southern Maine restaurant or bar, “Theology on Tap” is a gathering of college students and young adults that features food, drinks, conversation, and engaging theology discussions.